junkurihara/doh-auth-proxy/docker/README.md

 % docker-compose up -d
 ```

-By this example, it listens at the port `50553` by default and outputs a log file to `./log` directory.
+By this example, it listens at the port `50553` by default, outputs a log file to `./log` directory mapped to `/modoh/log`, the plugins directory on your host must be mapped to `/modoh/plugins` of the container.
 You should configure params in `docker-compose.yml` as you like in addition to `.env`.